The Best of Reuters

 Elon Musk said on Wednesday he expects a wireless brain chip developed by his company Neuralink to begin human clinical trials in six months, after the company missed earlier timelines set by him.

-Reuters on Fintech
+Reuters on Food

 How Sweden became the Silicon Valley of Europe